felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 sets the bar really high for herself.
 In the past, I didn't know how to deal with insecurities related to physical appearance.
-This book taught me the concept of the mental image, and it has been a useful concept to relate to what my partner was feeling and express to her how I felt about her appearance.
+This book taught me the concept of the mental image, and it has been a useful concept to relate to what my partner was feeling and to express to her how I felt about her appearance.

-Ever since reading and discussing this book with my partner, I feel that when I tell her I find her beautiful, she believes me ever so slightly, because she knows I can see the real person under the skin.
+Ever since reading and discussing this book with my partner, I feel like we are more equipped to discuss these parts of ourselves that we don't like.
+The concept of the mental image helped us draw a line between how we perceive ourselves and how others perceive us.
+Both in the case of physical or mental defects, our level of inner peace has greatly benefited from this read.

 **Atomic Habits**: Working out regularly